tlswg/tls13-spec/draft-ietf-tls-tls13.md

-If the server does not select a PSK, then the first three of these options are entirely orthogonal: the server independently selects a cipher suite, an (EC)DHE group and key share for key establishment, and a signature algorithm/certificate pair to authenticate itself.
-If there is no overlap on any of these parameters, then the handshake will fail.
+If the server does not select a PSK, then the first three of these options are entirely orthogonal: the server independently selects a cipher suite, an (EC)DHE group and key share for key establishment, and a signature algorithm/certificate pair to authenticate itself to the client.
+If any of these parameters has no overlap between the client and server parameters, then the handshake will fail.
 If there is overlap in the "supported_group" extension but the client did not offer a compatible "key_share" extension, then the server will respond with a HelloRetryRequest ({{hello-retry-request}}) message.